Powerball joins Mega Millions with jackpot on the rise

 TRENTON — The Powerball continues to grow as no ticket was able to match the five numbers and the the jackpot.

 The numbers drawn on Saturday night were: 16-54-57-62-69, Powerball: 23, Power Play: 2.
-According to the Powerball website at least one ticket worth $1 million was sold in New Jersey.
+According to the New Jersey Lottery one ticket worth $1 million was sold at the Stop and Shop on Lacey Road in Whiting.

 The Powerball jackpot, which hasn't been won since August 11, will have an annuity value of $620 million for the next drawing on Wednesday with a cash value of $354.3 million.
 Combined with the Mega Millions jackpot of $1.6 billion, $2.2 billion is up for grabs for lottery players.

 The Mega Millions jackpot remained at $1.6 billion, the largest lottery jackpot offered in the world.
-Increased sales are expected to push that jackpot higher before the next drawinng.
+Increased sales are expected to push that jackpot higher before the next drawing.

 New Jersey Lottery spokeswoman MaryAnn Rivell said that $28.8 million worth of tickets were sold for Friday night's Mega Millions, compared to the average sales of about $950,000 per drawing.